rukasudev/keiko-bot/README.md

 ### 📝 License

 Corgi Bot is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Please refer to the `LICENSE` file for more information.

-### 🥏 Have fun!
-Enjoy using Corgi Bot and have a delightful Discord server experience! 🎾🦴🐾